 The CHAT group was established in February 2003 to provide opportunities for dialogue to develop among researchers in the fields of later historical archaeology and the archaeology of the contemporary world.
 The group is based in Britain, but encourages international perspectives.
 It is grounded in archaeology, but promotes interdisciplinary dialogue.
 Since its establishment, the group has held annual conferences in November.
 The group publishes its conference proceedings and other single authored monographs as part of the Archaeopress Studies in Contemporary and Historical Archaeology series, along with other book series and edited journal volumes where appropriate.
 See Publications for further details.

-CHAT’s Standing Committee is drawn from a diverse range of archaeologists, heritage professionals and academic researchers in cognate disciplines who are interested in contemporary and historical archaeological material and practices, from a number of different UK and US-based organisations and universities.
+CHAT’s Standing Committee is drawn from a diverse range of archaeologists, heritage professionals and academic researchers in cognate disciplines who are interested in contemporary and historical archaeological material and practices, from a number of international organisations and universities.